kamaldeen91/qsp-modeling-with-python/README.md

 K12 = Q / Vc; K21 = Q / Vd; K = Cl / Vc
 par = [ka, K, K12, K21]
 ```
-Observe that when defining **two_c_model** in this case, we ensured that F is listed as the last entry in the function.
-Always ensure this when executing thr code for varied bioavailability!
+When defining model (**two_c_model**) above, we ensured that the bioavailability parameter $F$ is listed as the last entry in the function.
+Always ensure this when executing the code for varied bioavailability

 The simulation of the model is given as follows